pmed/v8-nuget/README.md

 ## Usage

-To use V8 in a project install the package `v8-$PlatformToolset-$Platform.$Version` from a console with `nuget install` commmand or from inside of Visual Studio (see menu option *Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...*) where
+To use V8 in a project install the package `v8-$PlatformToolset-$Platform.$Version` from a console with `nuget install` command or from inside of Visual Studio (see menu option *Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...*) where